Fork me on GitHub

 Key concepts:

-3. Worker execution: RQ workers pick up and execute the jobs from their queues
+3. Worker execution: RQ workers pick up and execute the jobs from their queues (workers need to be run separately)

 4. Sleep: CronScheduler sleeps until the next job is due